The Fat Guy Strangler: Plot

 Instead of going to his physical, Peter goes out with Brian, Quagmire, Cleveland, and Joe to eat steaks.
 When Lois finds out, she takes him to the doctor herself.
 Dr. Hartman pronounces him healthy, but fat.
-Peter takes this badly, even accidentally smashing a picture of Lois' family.
+Peter takes offense and accidentally smashes a picture of Lois' family.
 Trying to salvage it, Lois discovers another child in the picture: a boy.
-She telephones her father Carter, who tells her she doesn't have a brother and quickly terminates the call, but she persists: she breaks into her parents' house.
-She finally learns that her brother Patrick has been living in a mental hospital for decades, ever since he suffered a nervous breakdown as a young child, upon walking in on his mother having an affair with Jackie Gleason.
+She telephones her father Carter, who tells her she does not have a brother and quickly terminates the call, but she persists.
+She breaks into her parents' house and learns that her brother, named Patrick, has been living in a mental hospital for decades, ever since he suffered a nervous breakdown as a young child, upon walking in on his mother having an affair with Jackie Gleason.

 Meanwhile, Peter announces to the family that he is fat and decides to create the "National Association for the Advancement of Fat People" (NAAFP).
-Peter hosts the first meeting of the association, but it is unsuccessful due to those attending were making too much noise, such as breathing heavily, passing gas, and munching junk food the entire way through.
+Peter hosts the first meeting of the association, but it is unsuccessful due to those attending making too much noise, such as breathing heavily, passing gas, and munching junk food the entire way through.

-Believing Patrick to be sane, Lois authorizes his release, and arranges for Patrick to stay with the family.
-Patrick soon announces he has a wife, Marion, although she is imaginary and nobody else other than him can see her.
+Believing Patrick to be sane, Lois authorizes his release and arranges for Patrick to stay with the family.
+Patrick soon announces he has a wife, Marion, although she is imaginary.
 This leads Brian and Stewie to believe he is crazy.
-Lois attempts to overlook the evidence, and instead tries to persuade Peter not to encourage people to be fat.
-Later Peter unintentionally frightens Patrick by dressing up like Ralph Kramden and repeatedly using one of Kramden's catchphrases "Pow, right in the kisser!" which brings back memories of Gleason telling him to get out.
+Lois attempts to overlook the behavior and instead tries to persuade Peter not to encourage people to be fat.
+Later Peter unintentionally frightens Patrick by dressing up like Ralph Kramden, who was played by Gleason, and repeatedly using one of Kramden's catchphrases, "Pow, right in the kisser!"
 This triggers Patrick to start killing fat people.